AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/deleting-migrationset.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_delete_migrationset"
->title="Deleting a Migration Set"
+>title="Deletion or Expiration of a Migration Set"
->abstract="Learn how to delete a migration set."
+>abstract="Learn about the deletion and expiry of a migration set."

 Migration sets can be deleted from Cloud Acceleration Manager.